CodeMagik/APIKeyAuthentication/README.md

 # APIKeyAuthentication
-It is a simple API Key authentication implementation.
+It is a simple API Key authentication implementation using spring security.

 # How to run this
 1. git clone git@github.com:CodeMagik/APIKeyAuthentication.git